 We will maintain a high quality environment by setting permit conditions which limit the impacts associated with fish farms and then by ensuring that operators comply with these conditions.

 Protection of the Marine Environment, Discharges from Marine Pen Fish Farms: A Strengthened Regulatory Framework sets out the new framework for regulating discharges from fish farms.

 SEPA’s regulation of permits has the following key components: pre-application work; application and issue of permits; compliance; and enforcement.
 These all sit within the context of the finfish aquaculture sector plan, company plans and our joint working with other regulators.

 Preparing your application

 Before you apply for a permit you need to collect the information that SEPA requires to support a permit application.
-You should talk to SEPA about this work so that you can be sure that you are collecting the quality of information that we need.
+You should talk to SEPA about this work so that you can be sure that you collect the right information and that it is of the correct standard.
 Details of the pre-application process.